 - Meeting professional reporters and journalists in an exciting work place

-- Living in a fun intern house that has a pool!
+- Living in a fun intern house in a safe area of the city

 - Experiencing life in vibrant Ghana